Top 9 Plant-Based Supplements: A Guide for Vegans and Vegetarians

 People who follow a vegan regimen are at risk of Vitamin B12 deficiency, and some vegetarians may be as well, depending on their diet.
 This key nutrient is not produced naturally by the body and must be derived from food sources like lean meat, poultry, seafood, eggs, and fish.

 While there is some B12 in nuts, seeds, and beans, with a fully plant-based diet it is difficult to get adequate amounts.
-A research review in the European Journal of Nutrition by Ali Niklewicz, et al discussed the importance of Vitamin B12 for people following plant-based diets.
+A research review in the European Journal of Nutrition by Ali Niklewicz, et al discussed the importance of Vitamin B12 for people following plant-based diets and noted that B12 levels in vegans or vegetarians can be over 10 times less than those following an omnivore diet.

 Vegans must consume foods like nutritional yeast, shiitake mushrooms, fortified cereals, and soy to derive some B12, and should consider taking plant-based supplements with this essential nutrient.